borgbackup/borg/docs/internals/data-structures.rst

     manifest = 10e...21c
     chunks = {"algorithm": "XXH64", "digests": {"HashHeader": "eab...39e3", "final": "e2a...b24"}}

-The manifest ID is duplicated in the integrity section due to the way all Borg versions handle the config file.
-Instead of creating a "new" config file from an internal representation containing only the data understood by Borg, the config file is read in entirety (using the Python ConfigParser) and modified.
+The manifest ID is duplicated in the integrity section due to the way all |project_name|
+versions handle the config file.
+Instead of creating a "new" config file from an internal representation containing only the data understood by |project_name|, the config file is read in entirety (using the Python ConfigParser) and modified.
-This preserves all sections and values not understood by the Borg version modifying it.
+This preserves all sections and values not understood by the |project_name| version modifying it.

 Thus, if an older versions uses a cache with integrity data, it would preserve the integrity section and its contents.
-If a integrity-aware Borg version would read this cache, it would incorrectly report checksum errors, since the older version did not update the checksums.
+If a integrity-aware |project_name| version would read this cache, it would incorrectly report checksum errors, since the older version did not update the checksums.